Skip to main content

 It's common for parents to purchase life insurance for children, but many parents don't.
 However, one reason to consider getting coverage is that children's life insurance typically covers the children for their entire life, with low premiums locked in.

 Life insurance gets more expensive as you get older — whether you're looking at children's policies or adult coverage.
 The best time to buy coverage is when you are young and healthy because that's when you generally get the best rates.
-That said, in some situations in may make sense to wait before applying for a policy.
+That said, in some situations, it may make sense to wait before applying for a policy.
 For example, if you just quit smoking and want to qualify for lower non-smoking rates, you may want to wait until a year has passed since quitting.